Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 Did you know that our main learning sense is visual?
 All too often, kids who struggle to learn are weak in visual processing skills.

 These visual skills support reading fluency and comprehension, handwriting, writing skills, math abilities, and overall academic confidence.
+This, in turn, leads to excellent report cards, happy students, and independent homework abilities.

 Auditory Processing Skills Are Important for Proper Comprehension

-Most information in school is presented through an auditory format.
+Most information in school is presented in an auditory way.
 This is fine, unless a child struggles to process auditory information.
-If that’s the case, it can be like sitting in classroom that speaks a foreign language for six hours a day.

-Bravo!
-Tutoring understands how important auditory processing skills are, especially for kids who are already struggling to learn.
-Through fun, meaningful auditory activities, we help students improve sound discrimination, phonological awareness, listening comprehension, and working memory — key components for strong reading and communication.
+Through fun, meaningful auditory activities, we help students improve sound discrimination, phonological awareness, listening comprehension, and working memory – key components for strong reading and communication.

 Brain Integration Activities Balance the Learning Process